20092433/DS-CA1-20092433/README.md

-GET /recipes - retrieve all recipes
+GET /recipes - retrieve all recipes,
-POST /recipes - add a new recipe
+POST /recipes - add a new recipe,
-GET /recipes/{recipeID} - retrieve a recipe with a specific ID DELETE /recipes/{recipeID} - delete a recipe with a specific ID
+GET /recipes/{recipeID} - retrieve a recipe with a specific ID, DELETE /recipes/{recipeID} - delete a recipe with a specific ID